 No one rushes to tell Tony!
 Which is great (for the book, anyway).
 There’s little angst built around the affair and it feels unhinged from reality.
 What begins as frivolous and silly takes a turn toward the serious and cruel.
 I can’t say much without ruining it, but I did not anticipate the story shifting to a wild adventure in the Amazon rainforest.
 And if you don’t like the ending, you’re in luck!
 This book has two endings: the original, and a second written in response to criticism of the original.
 Depending on which edition you read, you’ll find one or both.
 Careful Googling (after reading) will help you find the other if your edition came with only one.

-Overall: 4.3 (out of 5) Yeah yeah… am biased as a huge fan of Evelyn Waugh.
-I love dark humor and books that start out funny only to end with a sucker punch.
+Overall: 4.3 (out of 5) I love dark humor and books that start out funny only to end with a sucker punch.
 I recently learned that this book is composed of two stories stitched together; though I do like the odd mash-up, the shift in tone is still jarring.

 Translation: This is a great introduction to Waugh, but I know many people suggest Brideshead Revisited as the place to start…